sindhuja90/recruiter-tool/README.md

    - Create a .env file in `/server` folder and add the following variable:

      ```
-     DATABASE_URL=<insert-your-database-instance-URL-from-Details-page>
+     DATABASE_URL="insert-your-database-instance-URL-from-Details-page"
      ```

 6. Seed the database.

-   In the root directory, run the following command in your terminal to create the database table and seed the initial data.
+   In the root directory, run the following commands in your terminal to create the database table and seed the initial data.
    ```
    cd server
    npm run seed
    ```

 8. Run the server.

+   In the root directory, run the following commands in your terminal to start the server.
    ```
    cd server
    npm start
    ```

 10. Run the client.

+    In the root directory, run the following commands in another terminal to start the client.
     ```
     cd client
     npm start